nip403/Sorting-Algorithms/README.md

 # Problems
 - Fix flickering in Cycle Sort's green bars
-- Fix positioning in drawing Bucket Sort's insertion sort for each bucket
 - Validate Circle sort's average case time complexity
 - Validate Shell sort's average and worst case time complexity
-- Validate all of Minmax Sort's time complexities (it was calculated based on the fact that it is a 2 way selection sort)
+- Validate all of Minmax Sort's time complexities (it was calculated on the fact that it is a 2 way selection sort)

 # To-do List
 - Bitonic Sort